 Following the purchase of The Roger’s Hotel came the building at the corner of Main and Monroe streets.
-A motorcycle shop, smoothie bar, and the cutest western boutique sit below twelve beautiful lofts, which feature fireplaces, polished concrete, and wood flooring made from reclaimed basketball flooring.
+A motorcycle shop, smoothie bar, and the cutest western boutique sit below twelve beautiful lofts, which feature fireplaces, polished concrete, and wooden floors made from reclaimed basketball flooring.
 Customers and tenants are also able to enjoy a delicious Pop’s Burger within minutes of leaving their lofts and retail shops.

 The former County Bank Building has recently been leased to Prime 115 Seafood & Steakhouse; the restaurant owner is ready to entertain and dine others from all around.
 Executive offices sit above the restaurant, and big plans for the intimate basement space are in the works.
 The intricate original detailing, old bank vaults, and porcelain flooring contribute to the beauty of the space.